aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

-the title of the document.
+Gets the title of the document.

 **Returns:**
 java.lang.String